s-brenner/maf-trips/docs/index.md

 ## Welcome to TimeHack

-TimeHack is the result of my frustration with reading GDSS2 cuts and trying to figure out mission timing in both UTC and local time.
-Check it out on the [App Store](https://s-brenner.github.io/time-hack/index) if you hate math in public too.
+[TimeHack](https://s-brenner.github.io/time-hack/index) is the result of my frustration with reading GDSS2 cuts and trying to figure out mission timing in both UTC and local time.
+Give it a chance if you hate math in public too.

 ### Features

 Create a trip and add as many legs as you need.
 Creating a leg is simple.
 All you need is the departure field, takeoff time, landing field and arrival time.
 From there, TimeHack will generate timing

 **for the trip**
 - Total Duration